Jonathan-Rosewood/Space-Engineers-Exploration-Ship-Scan-mod/readme.md

 How to use Exploration Ship Scan mod...
 -----------------------
-All chat commands and examples on how to use them are described in our [wiki documentation](http://github.com/midspace/Space-Engineers-Exploration-Ship-Scan-mod/wiki).
+All chat commands and examples on how to use them are NOT described in our [wiki documentation](http://github.com/midspace/Space-Engineers-Exploration-Ship-Scan-mod/wiki) (broken link).

 Working with the code.